MicrosoftDocs/windows-dev-docs/terminal/tutorials/custom-prompt-setup.md

 - `oh-my-posh.exe`: The Windows executable
 - `themes`: The latest [Oh My Posh themes](https://ohmyposh.dev/docs/themes)

-You may also want to enter this command to ensure you have the latest updates: `Update-Module oh-my-posh`.
+To ensure you have the latest updates, you can use the following command: `winget upgrade oh-my-posh`.

 > [!NOTE]
-> If you are more familiar with the [Scoop](https://scoop.sh/) installer or [Chocolatey](https://chocolatey.org/) package manager, these can also be used for installing on Windows, just follow the instructions in the [Oh My Posh docs](https://ohmyposh.dev/docs/windows).
+> If you are more familiar with the [Scoop](https://scoop.sh/) installer or a manual installation method that allows automation, these can also be used for installing on Windows, just follow the instructions in the [Oh My Posh docs](https://ohmyposh.dev/docs/installation/windows).

 ### Choose and apply a PowerShell prompt theme